automl/neps/docs/neps_run.md

 # Configuring and Running Optimizations

-The `neps.run` function is the core of the NePS optimization process, where the search for the best hyperparameters and architectures takes place.
-This document outlines the arguments and options available within this function, providing a detailed guide to customize the optimization process to your specific needs.
+The `neps.run` function is the core interface for running Hyperparameter and/or architecture search using optimizers in NePS.

+This document breaks down the core arguments that allow users to control the optimization process in NePS.

 ## Search Strategy
 At default NePS intelligently selects the most appropriate search strategy based on your defined configurations in